 Key to the City's leisure and hospitality growth is the maintenance and investment in the City's extraordinary historic assets.
-As the birthplace of the country, Philadelphia remains a major tourist destination year-round, particularly the City's Historic District, which includes various museums and cultural centers, as well as such national treasures as the Liberty Bell, Independence Hall, Carpenters' Hall, the Betsy Ross House and Elfreth's Alley, the Nation's oldest residential street.
+As the birthplace of the country, Philadelphia remains a major tourist destination year-round, particularly the City's Historic District, which includes such national treasures as the Liberty Bell, Independence Hall, Carpenters' Hall, Betsy Ross' house and Elfreth's Alley, the nation's oldest residential street.
 The City continues to invest in the maintenance and expansion of the Historic District's tourist experience.
-Such district is expected to remain competitive in the national and international tourism markets for years to come.
+Since 2001, \$613 million of improvements have been made in Philadelphia's historic district, with an additional \$120 million either under construction or planned over the next three years.
+Coupled with proposed developments, public and private, this district is expected to remain competitive in the national and international tourism markets for years to come.